 If you are considering buying a prepaid funeral plan and have done your research online, you may have come across some discussion around problems bereaved families have experienced with the funeral plan when it has been activated.

 The purpose of this article is to address, with complete transparency, the three most common prepaid funeral plan issues.
 We will also look at the causes of those problems and how you can avoid them.

 Who is this guide for?

-In the spirit of complete transparency, we would like to stress funeral plan problems are both rare and often completely avoidable.
+As we delve into the problems people have experienced with funeral plans, in the spirit of complete transparency, we would like to stress these ‘problems’ are both rare and often completely avoidable.

 What do we mean by ‘rare’?

-The Competition & Markets Authority report 2020 commented that the number of complaints dealt with by the Funeral Planning Authority (87) represented “a small proportion” [0.02%] of all 339,967 [financial product] complaints resolved by the FOS" (Financial Ombudsman Service) in the same year.
+The Competition & Markets Authority report 2020 commented that the Funeral Planning Authority dealt with “a small proportion” (0.02% to be precise) of all financial product complaints resolved by the Financial Ombudsman Scheme (FOS) that same year.*